 - Elastic material: If you don’t have elastic bands, some household elastic items that you can use include rubber bands and hair ties.
 If you don’t have these on hand, you can also use string or shoelaces.

-- A filter: The CDC
+- A filter: The CDC does not

 - Sewing materials: These include scissors and a sewing machine or needle and thread.

 No worries!
 You can still make a simple cloth face mask with a filter even if you don’t know how to sew.
 This example uses a bandana, rubber bands, and a coffee filter.
 Just follow the steps below: